michelepatella/mmeletricarservice.it/README.md

 ## 📦 Deployment & CI/CD

-The project follows a fully automated deployment pipeline using Vercel and GitHub :
+The project follows a fully automated deployment pipeline using Vercel and GitHub:

 - Vercel is connected to the GitHub repository
 - Every successful commit to main is automatically built and deployed to https://mmeletricarservice.it